 How Horizons can help

 Horizons provides global employment solutions for companies expanding into more than 150 international markets.
-With the support of our employment experts, your business can quickly and compliantly hire the world’s top talent.
+With the support of our employment experts, your business can quickly and compliantly hire the world’s top remote talent.

 As the only Global PEO with a dedicated, in-house recruitment team, Horizons sources, hires, and onboards your global workforce.
 After selecting the candidate you wish to hire, we manage all payroll, benefits, taxes, and employment compliance.
 This lets you focus your efforts on growing your business globally.